NatBat92/guild-wars-2-forum/README.md

 ## React Components

 React components are blocks of code that are reusable throughout an application.
 Rather than categorising each page as a whole, each page can be broken down into parts, known as components.
 They are advantageous as they reduce the need for writing the same code multiple times for different pages.
 Large pages can often be quite complex, so working on a particular part (component) of a page independently can reduce complexity and the opportunity for making errors.
 Additionally, an error caused in a particular component will be isolated to itself so won't impact the whole site's functionality.
-Finally, components were used to easily provide a consistent and familiar theme and user experience across the website
+Finally, components were used to easily provide a consistent and familiar theme and user experience across the website.

 ### Avatar

 - Used to display user profile images, such as on posts, comments, profiles and the navbar.

 - User experience improved as it allows consistent and familiar styling to be used throughout the application.
-It also allows users to be creative and feel unique with their profile.
+It also allows users to be creative and feel that their profile is unique.

 ### MoreDropdown